krcolonia/Java_Seminar-Attendance-Tallying-Program/README.md

 We were originallly planning on tallying up the attendance manually, but I felt lazy and instead procrastinated by making this code that automates the process.

 I might add comments later on to better explain what each block of code does.
 But for now, feel free to read through my messy code.
 Enjoy!

+## Libraries I Used for the Spreadsheet generation
+> Apache POI